-This Annual Action Plan outlines Manchester's proposed investment of CDBG grant funds in the areas of housing, public facilities, community development and public services.
-The town has \$573,392 in CDBG funds available for projects and activities in the forty-seventh (47th) program year, which runs October 1, 2021 - September 30, 2022.
-The Town's Planning Department is the agency responsible for administering the CDBG program.
+This Annual Action Plan outlines Manchester's proposed investment of CDBG grant funds in the areas of housing, infrastructure, community development and public services.
+The town has \$548,291 in CDBG funds (\$523,502 entitlement and \$24,789 reprogrammed) available for projects and activities in the forty-eighth (48th) program year, which will run October 1, 2022 - September 30, 2023.
+The Town's Planning & Economic Development Department is the agency responsible for administering the CDBG program.

-This Action Plan represents Year 2 of the 2020-2024 Consolidated Plan and will discuss objectives, funding levels, and specific projects and activities planned for this program year.
+This Action Plan represents Year 3 of the 2020-2024 Consolidated Plan and will discuss objectives, funding levels, and specific projects and activities planned for this program year.
 Projects and activities described in this report were approved for funding by the Board of Directors after providing numerous opportunities for public participation and input.